 Learn The Mechanical And Handling Characteristics Of The Firearm You Are Using.

 Not all firearms are the same.
 The method of carrying and handling firearms varies in accordance with the mechanical characteristics of each gun.
-Since guns can be so different, never handle any firearm without first having thoroughly familiarized yourself with the particular type of firearm you are using, the safe gun handling rules for loading, unloading, carrying and handling that firearm, and the rules of safe gun handling in general.
+Since guns can be so different, never handle any firearm without first having thoroughly familiarize yourself with the particular type of firearm you are using, the safe gun handling rules for loading, unloading, carrying and handling that firearm, and the rules of safe gun handling in general.